Christian All Set To Celebrate Christmas On Saturday - UrduPoint

 Christian All Set To Celebrate Christmas On Saturday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Dec, 2021 ) :Christian community across Pakistan, like other parts of the world, is all set to celebrate the grand festival of Christmas on Saturday (December 25) in a befitting manner.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Dec, 2021 ) :Christian community across Pakistan, like other parts of the world, is all set to celebrate the grand festival of Christmas on Saturday (December 25) showing traditional zeal and enthusiasm.

 The Christian community has finalized its preparations to mark this festivity expressing traditional enthusiasm through giving last minute touches to their shopping and decorating Christmas tree.